Lake Trail in Town of Palm Beach is one of the best paved bike trails in South Florida

 Many sections of the Lake Trail will be closed from June to November 2014 during a sewer project.
 Please consult map at the bottom of this article for details.

 The Lake Trail has a few interruptions (around the Sailfish Club, for example, where we saw a flotilla of children learning to sail.)
 But it is easy to follow and the few times you end up on the street, it is in residential areas of Palm Beach with little traffic.

-We like to park at the Henry Morrison Flagler Museum.
+We like to park on the street near the Henry Morrison Flagler Museum.
 (It’s a must-see house museum that tells the fascinating history of the railroad and real estate magnate who built the Palm Beach mansion as a wedding present.)
 Don’t park in the museum lot — security guards will shoo you away.
 Instead, use the spaces on Whitehall Way adjacent to the museum lot.
 If you park here and head north, you need to cross Royal Poinciana Way and pick up the bike trail at the water’s edge on the other side of the small park at that intersection.
 An alternative spot is to find street parking north of Royal Poinciana Way.
 There are street spaces on Sunset Avenue.